sigcsets/sigcse2020/attendees/kidscamp.md

 * Saturday, March 2

-    8:00am - 2:00pm
+    8:00am - 5:00pm

 ## Fees

-The fee is $50.00 TOTAL for all days per family; unlimited hours, for those who register on or before February 7, 2019.
+The fee is $50.00 TOTAL for all days per family; unlimited hours, for those who register on or before March 2, 2020.

-The fee is $100.00 TOTAL for all days per family, for those who register after February 7, 2019.
+The fee is $100.00 TOTAL for all days per family, for those who register after March 2, 2020.

 <!-- ## Kids' Camp Theme